begmuhommet/low-ops-docs/docs/how-to/onboard-new-application.md

 **Creating application from a template:**

-1. Once you select the template and click on the `Choose` button, you will be redirected to a new page to fill out the credentials.
+1. Once the template is selected, click on the `Choose` button, and you will be redirected to a new page to fill out the credentials.

 ![](../assets/create_new_component.jpg)